dannyhvalenz/Cool-MacOS-Apps/README.md

 - [OmniPlan](https://www.omnigroup.com/omniplan/) - The best way to visualize, maintain, and simplify your projects.
 Project Management made easy.
 - [SensibleSideButtons](http://sensible-side-buttons.archagon.net/) – Use the side buttons on your mouse to move forward and backward in many apps, like in Windows.
 - [xScope](http://xscopeapp.com/) - Powerful set of tools that are ideal for measuring, inspecting & testing on-screen graphics and layouts
+- [Itsycal](https://www.mowglii.com/itsycal/) - Itsycal is a tiny menu bar calendar.
+- [Fantastical](https://flexibits.com/fantastical) - The calendar app you won't be able to live without.
+- [Shift](https://tryshift.com/?gspk=U292aXRoeWVhUGhhdGg=&gsxid=hynE4WGJw04T&utm_source=gs) - Shift is all about streamlining your workflow, like a boss.

 ### To-Do Lists

 - [2Do](http://www.2doapp.com/) - Nice todo app.
+- [Next Meeting](https://itunes.apple.com/us/app/next-meeting-quickly-see-your/id1017470484?mt=12&ign-mpt=uo%3D4&ref=producthunt) - Quickly see your next meeting in the menubar.
 - [Day-O 2](http://www.shauninman.com/archive/2016/10/20/day_o_2_mac_menu_bar_clock) - Menu bar clock replacement with built-in calendar.
 - [Fantastical](https://flexibits.com/fantastical) - The calendar app you won't be able to live without.
 - [Focus](https://masterbuilders.io/) - Beautiful pomodoro-based time manager.